-The production center of Yakovlev PJSC in Komsomolsk-on-Amur is accelerating the testing program of the SJ-100 aircraft with PD-8 engines.
-This was announced by Alexander Dolotovsky, Deputy General Director of Yakovlev PJSC – Director of the Superjet program.
+The production center of PJSC "Yakovlev" in Komsomolsk-on-Amur is accelerating the testing program of the SJ-100 aircraft with PD-8 engines.
+This was announced by Alexander Dolotovsky, Deputy General Director of PJSC "Yakovlev" – Director of the "Superjet" program.

 According to him, the aircraft will begin flying under the certification testing program specifically for the installation of the PD-8 engine.

-The program also includes more than 50 flights, and will also require a significant amount of ground testing.
+The program also includes performing more than 50 flights, and will also require a significant amount of ground testing.

 Earlier, www1.ru reported that the new SJ-100 aircraft became completely Russian, receiving 100% domestic components.